fdelgadodelapuente/isce2_install/alos_example.md

 <img style="float: center;" src="filt_topophase_nondispersive.unw.geo.png" style="width:300px;">

-You can then load the interferogram to MATLAB and export it to a GMT grid.
+You can then load the interferogram to MATLAB, remove the remaining ramp after masking the coseismic signal with my utilities (https://github.com/fdelgadodelapuente/isce_utils) and export it to a GMT grid.

 <img style="float: center;" src="alos_20100309_20100424.png" style="width:300px;">